ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/pages/06-file-prep-ideal-marc.md

 | AT1G03987 |              |              |              |              |              |              |
 | ...       | ...          | ...          | ...          | ...          | ...          | ...          |

-For that, we are going to use the __awk__ language that can be run from the Shell directly.
-Then we will use a basic program called __cut__ that is also executable from the Shell command-line too.
-__Steps__:
-1.
-2. Then remove unnecessary columns: `cut -f2,3,4,5,6 --complement counts.parsed.txt > counts.final.txt`
+__Removing a few columns with cut:__ in the Shell, type `cut -f2,3,4,5,6 --complement counts.parsed.txt > counts.final.txt`

 ### Design file